 Engaging in the arts relieves stress.
 It is enlivening and improves our brain function.
 It helps us to quiet our minds and be present in the moment.
 Art roots us, heals us, and connects us to a means to express our most primal need to communicate and play.
 Playing in the arts stimulates creativity in all areas of our lives.

 If you are interested in self-discovery, gaining clarity or exploring your creativity, come in for an individual one on one session.
-Or, join us for our group events, workshops and classes.
+Or, join us for our group events and workshops.